Jurgen Klopp: Liverpool boss crowned Premier League manager of the season

-Jurgen Klopp has led Liverpool to FA Cup and Carabao Cup glory this season with the Reds finishing just a point behind Manchester City in the race for the title; Liverpool can clinch a cup treble if they beat Real Madrid in Saturday's Champions League final in Paris
+Jurgen Klopp has led Liverpool to FA Cup and Carabao Cup glory this season with the Reds taking the title race to the wire; Liverpool can clinch a cup treble if they beat Real Madrid in Saturday's Champions League final in Paris; Emma Hayes also recognised at LMA Awards

 Liverpool's Jurgen Klopp has been named Barclays Premier League manager of the season and won the Sir Alex Ferguson trophy for the LMA manager of the year.